Current Research Focus:

 - “The first step in solving any problem is recognising there is one”: Reimagining the Past in the Present through Aaron Sorkin's The Newsroom, Ethics of Storytelling: Historical Imagination in Contemporary Literature, Media and Visual Arts, University of Turku, June 5, 2015.

 Hardboiled History: A Noir Lens on America's Past, May 19th 2017.
 Sponsored by Warwick History, the Warwick Humanities Research Centre, and the British Association for American Studies (BAAS).
 Co-organised with Hannah Graves (Warwick History)

 Gaming the Gothic, 13th April 2018 at the University of Sheffield.
 Sponsored by the White Rose College of Arts and Humanities.
 Organisational Committee.

-The Journal of Popular Culture; forthcoming: Rethinking History, Film Studies, New Media and Society.
+The Journal of Popular Culture, New Media and Society, Rethinking History.

-e dot wright dot 2 at warwick dot ac dot uk
+esther dot wright at warwick dot ac dot uk

 ScreenBrum has entered the game!
 We are joined this week by Esther Wright, who is studying for a PhD about American History in Computer Games.
 Esther talks about some of the key titles: Red Dead Redemption, L.A.
 Noire, Fallout 3 and many more, and we of course platy the very very best music.